 At BackFit your personalized plan could include chiropractic adjustments, spinal decompression, physical therapy, massage therapy, medical services, pain management, and more.
 You’ll have access to multiple different specialists and providers under one roof.

 What can I expect at my first chiropractic visit at BackFit?

 - Obtain a detailed health history.

-- Perform an examination and tests.
+- Perform an examination.

 - Obtain x-rays or other imaging in-house.

 - Develop a working diagnosis.

 Once a diagnosis is reached, we will provide options for various chiropractic treatment plans.
 It may include options for all of our services to get you pain free.
 If you have insurance, we will also confirm your chiropractic benefits before you start care.
 Or if you do not have insurance, we can discuss flexible cash plans with you.

 Exercises and stretches from our physical therapists and soft tissue manipulation may be included with a massage therapist.